eNKay2408/freeCodeCamp-Projects/README.md

 - **Purposes**: Get the stock price from an external API.
 Allow users to like the stock.
 Compare the number of likes between two stocks.

 ## 2. Anonymous Message Board
+- **Introduction**: I think this project is more interesting than the first one.
+I have to implement the authentication and authorization system.

 ## 3. Port Scanner